nantucket

 YouTube video

-You can listen to Gisele Gauthier, discuss affordable housing projects, including Sachem’s Path, on The Point here and this document lays out the income eligibility and planned house pricing.
+You can listen to Gisele Gauthier, discuss affordable housing projects, including Sachem’s Path, on The Point here and this document [PDF] lays out the income eligibility and planned house pricing.

 About the Author